HYF-Class20/agile-development-group2-all-about-trees/planning/retrospective.md

 ## Stop Doing

-- Not responding on Slack
+- Not responding on Slackgit
 - Not giving an update about work project </br>

 ## Continue Doing